emre-mumcu/documents/Flutter/AndroidStudio.md

 JAVA_HOME

+The location of the JDK that Android Studio runs in.
+When you launch the IDE, it checks the STUDIO_JDK, JDK_HOME, and JAVA_HOME environment variables, in that order.

+STUDIO_JDK

+Sets the location of the JDK that Android Studio uses to start the Gradle daemon.
+When you launch the IDE, it first checks STUDIO_GRADLE_JDK.
+If STUDIO_GRADLE_JDK is not defined, the IDE uses the value set in the project structure settings.

+STUDIO_GRADLE_JDK

 ## 4. AVD Path (If Using a Custom Location)

 Defines where Android Virtual Devices (AVDs) are stored.
 By default, Android Studio stores AVD (Android Virtual Device) files in a system directory, but you can change this location by setting the ANDROID_AVD_HOME and ANDROID_SDK_HOME environment variables.

 ANDROID_AVD_HOME

+Sets the path to the user-specific emulator configuration directory.
+Defaults to $ANDROID_USER_HOME

+ANDROID_EMULATOR_HOME

+Older tools, such as Android Studio 4.3 and earlier, do not read ANDROID_USER_HOME.
+For those tools, the default value is $ANDROID_SDK_HOME/.android.

 ## 5. Gradle Path (If Using a Custom Version)